-During these trying times, countless cultural venues have already shown incredible resilience.
-Yet, as lockdowns are lifting increasingly around the world, it is paramount for venues to start thinking about best practices and ways to completely overhaul their customer experience so they can safely reopen.
-In order to help, we have listed examples of multiple creative marketing strategies for reopening.
+It's been a trying year, but museums and attractions across the globe have shown incredible resilience – and soon many of them will be able to reopen their doors.
+That means that at this moment it is paramount for venues to start thinking about best practices and ways to completely overhaul their customer experience so they can safely reopen.
+Without further ado, here are some creative marketing strategies for reopening.

 The latter might be the problem that is the hardest to navigate, as customers’ sentiments seem to be a bit scattered across the board.

-So how do you make your venue the one they choose to come to first?
+So, how do you plan on making your venue the one they choose to come to first?
 Let’s dive in deeper and explore some different marketing strategies for reopening.

 Many venues have taken their collection digital during imposed lockdowns and reinvented (sometimes even re-awoken) their social media strategies to be able to still bring culture to people across the globe.
-Many venues took part in the Tiqets Culture Festival, taking their tours and exhibits online for everyone to enjoy.
+Many venues took part in the Tiqets Culture Festival, in Tiqets Awakening Weeks and in other virtual initiatives, taking their tours and exhibits online for everyone to enjoy.

 Who can forget the footage of the Shedd Aquarium penguins visiting their own aquarium, or the viral posts of Tim, the Head of Security at the National Cowboy Museum in Oklahoma?
 He stole everyone’s hearts when he took over the social media reigns during the COVID-19 lockdown.
 Since Tim took over, the National Cowboy Museum has seen staggering improvements in their engagement scores, such as a 172% increase in timeline tweets and 163 average comments per tweets.
 For your frame of reference, this used to average 0.27 comments!
 His new viral status even got featured on multiple major news outlets across the United States, which makes his new-found online status only more iconic.